RonaldoMPF/Functional-Heap/README.md

 ## Heap Data Structure in Functional Paradigm - For Functional Programming Course 2018.1

 ### Description:
 Implementation in Haskell of a Heap data structure based on the [Leftist Tree Model](http://www.dgp.toronto.edu/people/JamesStewar/378notes/10leftist/).
-The heap can change from MinHeap to Maxheap according to the **Haskell Ordering** attribute passed as parameter in its creation where:
+The Heap can change from MinHeap to Maxheap according to the **Haskell Ordering** attribute passed as parameter in its creation where:

 * LT creates a MinHeap
 * GT creates a MaxHeap